 NATIONAL RADIO DAY

-Several inventors had a part in the invention of the radio in the late 1800s.
+Several inventors participated in the invention of the radio in the late 1800s.
 Amazingly, not just one person can be credited with its beginning.
-Each component developed through invention and discovery.
+Instead, each component developed through invention and discovery.
 As these technologies converged, the radio came to life.

-In the paragraphs that follow, a noted international effort contributed to the conception of the radio.
-In Germany, the research of Heinrich Hertz proved electricity could be transmitted wirelessly.
-Elsewhere, the multiple patents of the prolific inventor Nikola Tesla provided the radio with the Tesla coil.
-Born in Croatia, Tesla also contributed many patents involving alternating current advancing the science and production of numerous inventions.
-When it comes to the first commercially available wireless, Italian, Guglielmo Marconi receives the honor.
+The paragraphs that follow describe a noted international effort that contributed to the conception of the radio.
+In Germany, Heinrich Hertz’s research proved electricity could be transmitted wirelessly.
+Elsewhere, the prolific inventor Nicola Tesla patented multiple inventions.
+He provided the radio with the Tesla coil.
+Born in Croatia, Tesla also contributed many patents involving alternating current.
+Not only did Tesla make the radio possible, but he also advanced the science and production of numerous other inventions.
+However, when it comes to the first commercially available wireless, Italian, Guglielmo Marconi receives the honor.

 In radio, you have two tools.
 Sound and silence. ~ Ira Glass

-While entertainment and music fill the airwaves today, they were not the radio’s first functions.
-First, the wireless radio served the military.
-It also provided a regular public service role.
-Much like the dits and dots of a telegram, the wireless transmitted information.
-On board the Titanic at the time of its sinking, a Marconi wireless broadcast the ship’s distress signal.
-However, in 1906, the first radio broadcast of voice and music purely for entertainment purposes aired.
-Reginald Fessenden transmitted the program from Brant Rock, Massachusetts for the general public to hear.
-The Canadian born scientist would go on to many more successes in his lifetime.
+In 1906, Reginald Fessenden created the first radio broadcast of voice and music purely for entertainment purposes aired.
+He transmitted the program from Brant Rock, MA, for the general public to hear.
+The Canadian-born scientist would go on to many more successes in his lifetime.